CRKT Drifter Folding Pocket Knife Review

 On top of that, the design is plain, simple and elegant, and the price point of the knife really can’t be beaten considering the overwhelming amount of value this blade provides.

-The CRKT Drifter is undeniable proof that, even in 2019, a knife doesn’t need all those fancy bells or whistles to be considered a quality, high value folder…
+The CRKT Drifter is undeniable proof that, even in 2020, a knife doesn’t need all those fancy bells or whistles to be considered a quality folder…

 The truth is, sometimes all you need is a well-executed design and few simple yet high quality materials in order to forge a winner.